harshadk99/flareguard/roadmap.md

 # FlareGuard Expansion Roadmap

 ## Current Capabilities
-- Basic zone security settings assessment (SSL/TLS, Security Level, etc.)
+- ✅ Basic zone security settings assessment (SSL/TLS, Security Level, etc.)
-- Single zone evaluation
+- ✅ Single zone evaluation
-- Simulated data based on verified API calls
+- ✅ Real-time API integration for core settings
-- Security score calculation
+- ✅ Security score calculation
-- Basic remediation recommendations
+- ✅ Basic remediation recommendations

+## Community Development Opportunities

+FlareGuard is an open-source project, and we welcome contributions from the community!
+Below are the key areas where you can help expand the project's capabilities.

+## Phase 1: Advanced Zone Security Checks

+### Features to Add
+- **WAF Evaluation**: Implement checks for WAF configuration and rule sets
+- **Rate Limiting**: Verify rate limiting rules are properly configured
+- **DNSSEC**: Check if DNSSEC is enabled and properly configured
+- **Bot Management**: Verify bot protection settings
+- **Certificate Management**: Check certificate expiration and cipher suites
+- **Country Blocking**: Verify geographic-based firewall rules

+### Implementation Plan
+1. Create helper functions for Cloudflare API calls
+2. Implement each check as a separate function
+3. Add remediation guidance for each check
+4. Update the UI to display the new checks

+### How You Can Contribute
+- Pick one of the security checks to implement
+- Create helper functions for API calls
+- Write tests for the new checks
+- Improve error handling and resilience

-## Phase 1: Multi-Zone Support
+## Phase 2: Multi-Zone Support

 ### Features to Add
 - **Zone listing endpoint**: Allow users to list all their zones